The Cuthbert Allgood wiki last edited by Xanni15 on 06/06/13 05:12AM

 Battle for Gilead and the Battle on Jericho Hill

 Cuthbert fought the good fight in the battle for Gilead but eventually had to retread into the lands beyond the city.
-For some time they traveled thru the land until they where caught up by John Farsen's forces.
-All of Roland's friends and family where slaughtered during the Battle of Jericho Hill, including Cuthbert, who was killed by a spear from one of the mutants of John Farsen's army.
+For some time they traveled through the land until they where caught up by John Farson's forces.
+All of Roland's friends and family where slaughtered during the Battle of Jericho Hill, including Cuthbert, who was killed by a spear from one of the mutants of John Farson's army.

 He was laid to rest in the lands there, and Roland swore to avenge his good friend's death.